hikeventures/hikeventures.github.io/privacy/index.markdown

 phone: +358 50 572 84 89

 ## What information do we collect?
-We do currently not collect specific information which we are aware of.
-We are using third party services on our website and their privacy policies can be found here from [Gandi](https://www.gandi.net/en/contracts/terms-of-service), [YouTube](http://www.youtube.com/t/privacy_at_youtube), [Instagram](https://help.instagram.com/155833707900388), [GitHub](https://help.github.com/articles/github-privacy-statement/) or [Cloudflare](https://www.cloudflare.com/privacypolicy/) and [flickr](https://www.smugmug.com/about/privacy-flickr) which may collect data about users visiting our site:
+We are using third party services on our website and their privacy policies and what information they collect can be found here from [Gandi](https://www.gandi.net/en/contracts/terms-of-service), [YouTube](http://www.youtube.com/t/privacy_at_youtube), [Instagram](https://help.instagram.com/155833707900388), [GitHub](https://help.github.com/articles/github-privacy-statement/) or [Cloudflare](https://www.cloudflare.com/privacypolicy/) and [flickr](https://www.smugmug.com/about/privacy-flickr) which may collect data about users visiting our site: